Alicia Shepard, media writer and Watergate biographer, dies at 69 - The Boston Globe

 Alicia Cobb Shepard — she went by Lisa — was born on April 27, 1953, in Boston and grew up in Montclair, N.J.
 Her father, a sales manager at the Allied Chemical Corp., died when Ms. Shepard was 12.
 Her mother was an actress.

 Ms. Shepard received a bachelor's degree in English literature from George Washington University in 1978.
-She remained in the capital after college, finding secretarial work at the Washington bureau of the Scripps-Howard newspaper chain, where her son said a journalist recognized her potential as a reporter.
+She landed her first job in journalism as a reporter in the Washington bureau of Scripps League Newspapers.

 She and her husband at the time, Robert Hodierne, moved to California, where both were ultimately hired at the Mercury News.
 In 1987, the couple sold their belongings, bought a 32-foot cutter rig sailboat — named Yankee Lady — and, as Ms. Shepard put it, “shed our city lives” to set sail for the South Pacific.
 They had been planning for the trip for years and by the time they embarked on it had a 9-month-old son, Cutter, who was named for the boat.